 The variance-gated normalization layer propagates gradients across ensemble members $\mathbf{p}_m$ through a shared gating mechanism parameterized by ensemble statistics ($\mathbf{\bar{p},\, \mathbf{s}}$) and a learnable sensitivity parameter $\mathbf{k}$.
-Each member's forward activation contributes to the ensemble mean and variance, which adjusts the shared gate $\boldsymbol{\Gamma}$ during backpropagation.
+Forward activations from each member contribute to the ensemble mean and variance, which adjust the shared gate $\boldsymbol{\Gamma}$ during backpropagation.
 By including a learnable parameter $\mathbf{k} = \mathrm{softplus(\boldsymbol{\ell})}$, models can adaptively modulate the strength of epistemic signals for optimizing predictive uncertainty.
 See~\autoref{tab:gradients} for a summary of analytical gradients used for the variance-gated normalization framework.

 We summarize the forward and backward passes of VGN in~\autoref{fig:vgn} and describe them step-by-step below: